-Each year from 2018, 50/50 parenting time bills have created controversy in Illinois.
 Proponents from the father’s rights camp steadfastly promoted the equal parenting-time presumption.
 Promoters used strong-arm tactics to try to push through the various equal parenting-time bills.
 National organizations have supported this legislation.
 This includes the National Parents Organization (originally: Foundation for Fathers and Families).

 In 2020, HB 185 (and Committee Amendment No. 1) renewed the push from the father’s rights community to enact a 50/50 presumption in Illinois.
 These parenting time bills received substantial press with former Chicago Mayoral candidate, LaShawn Ford being its main sponsor and biggest backer.
 The Illinois chapter of the American Academy of Matrimonial Lawyers has voted unanimously against both HB 185 as HCA No. 1.

 It would have also amended Section 602.7 regarding Allocation of Parental Responsibilities: Parenting Time.
-Our current law reads: “Unless the parents present a mutually agreed written parenting plan and that plan is approved by the court, the court shall allocate parenting time.”
-The bill would have added this critical sentence: “There would be a rebuttable presumption that it is in the child’s best interests to award equal time to each parent.”
+Current law reads: “Unless the parents present a mutually agreed written parenting plan and that plan is approved by the court, the court shall allocate parenting time.”
+The 2020 bill would have added this critical sentence: “There would be a rebuttable presumption that it is in the child’s best interests to award equal time to each parent.”

 The 2021 Legislation.